Patch-Based Diffusion for Data-Efficient, Radiologist-Preferred MRI Reconstruction

 \subsection{Data Efficiency}

-We evaluate the performance of PaDIS-MRI and FastMRI-EDM when trained on dataset sizes \(S = \{25, 100, 200, 500, 1000, 2330\} \) k-space slices and tested on our evaluation dataset with a fixed acceleration (undersampling) factor of \(R=7\).
+We evaluate the performance of PaDIS-MRI, FastMRI-EDM, and MoDL when trained on dataset sizes \(S = \{25, 100, 200, 500, 1000, 2330\} \) k-space slices and tested on our evaluation dataset with a fixed acceleration (undersampling) factor of \(R=7\).
 Figure \ref{fig:psnr_ds} and Table \ref{tab:combined_results} in Appendix \ref{appendix:psnr_ds} summarize our findings.
-Across training set sizes 25 through 500, PaDIS-MRI consistently outperforms FastMRI-EDM on all metrics.
+Across training set sizes 25 through 500, PaDIS-MRI consistently outperforms the baselines on all metrics.
 At larger dataset sizes ($S \geq 1000$), PaDIS-MRI maintains superior PSNR and NRMSE, while FastMRI-EDM shows marginal improvement in SSIM.
 This small SSIM advantage is likely caused by the whole-image model's ability to capture global perceptual features when provided sufficient training examples, while PaDIS-MRI's patch-based approach continues to excel at preserving fine details and minimizing overall error (as reflected in better PSNR and NRMSE).
 PaDIS-MRI exhibits the most significant advantages as dataset size decreases, highlighting the improved data efficiency of the patch-based approach.
 Importantly, FastMRI-EDM (and PaDIS-MRI) outperforms MoDL, supporting the results in \citet{aali2024robustmulticoilmrireconstruction}.
 Full tabular results including performance stratified by contrast type are presented in Appendix \ref{appendix:psnr_ds}.

-Figure \ref{fig:recons} provides a visual comparison of the reconstruction quality of each method on example slices.
+Figure \ref{fig:recons_scaled} provides a visual comparison of the reconstruction quality of each method on example slices.
 In reconstructions from the $S=25, R=7$ models, FastMRI-EDM exhibits slightly more blurring and loss of fine structural details, particularly in regions with complex anatomical features.
 PaDIS-MRI, in contrast, preserves sharper boundaries and finer details.
 This enhanced data efficiency can be attributed to the patch-based prior's ability to learn localized structural motifs more effectively from limited examples.
 Figure \ref{fig:mri_fullpage} in the Appendix shows similar reconstructions at \( S = 200, R=7\) where FastMRI-EDM more closely approaches the performance of PaDIS-MRI but still struggles with highly detailed anatomy.
 At both dataset sizes, MoDL underperforms the diffusion priors.
 In Figure~\ref{fig:recons_scaled}, MoDL’s FLAIR reconstruction exhibits pronounced artifacts, likely reflecting reduced generalizability of a supervised prior when the training distribution underrepresents FLAIR.